System information

 You can expand it with the [+] symbol to get additional information.

-As you can see, it contains information on the current graphics device, system and graphics memory, the amount of objects loaded and on display, the octree (if a LOD dataset is in use) or the SAMP status.
+The panel contains information on the current graphics device, system and graphics memory, the amount of objects loaded and on display, the octree (if a LOD dataset is in use) or the SAMP status.

 Additional debug information can be obtained in the system tab of the help dialog (? or h).